seanballais/botos/README.md

  * `BOTOS_DATABASE_PASSWORD` - the password of the user to be used for the Botos database
  * `BOTOS_TEST_DATABASE_NAME` - the name of the test database for Botos

+It is recommended to set the environment variables in an environment file and call your shell to source them.
+Different shells will require different ways of sourcing variables.
+For those using shells such as Bash and ZSH, you may refer to [`botos/env/botos.env.sample`](botos/env/botos.env.sample).
+On the other hand, if you are using PowerShell, you may refer to [`botos/env/botos.env.ps1.sample`](botos/env/botos.env.ps1.sample) instead.

-It is recommended to set the environment variables in a file, and having the file sourced on start-up.
+Optionally, you may prefer having the file sourced on start-up of a shell session.
 This way, you no longer need to export the environment variables every time you start your development machine.
-The file can be sourced automatically on start-up by adding the line `source /path/to/environment/file` to the shell environment file (e.g. `.bashrc` in Bash, and `.zshenv` in ZSH).
-A sample environment file is provided in [`botos/env/botos.env.sample`](botos/env/botos.env.sample).
+If you are using shells like Bash and ZSH, the file can be sourced automatically on start-up by adding the line `source /path/to/environment/file` to one of your shell's session startup files (e.g. `.bash_profile` in Bash, and `.zshenv` in ZSH).
+If you are using PowerShell, the process is similar.
+The file can be automatically sourced by adding `. \path\to\environment\file` to your PowerShell profile.
+Your PowerShell profile's path can be found by running `echo $Profile` in a PowerShell instance.
+Note that the changes will only take effect when you start a new shell session.

 Once you have set-up the environment files, you should create an admin user.
 Just run: